Sanjukta2212/Sanjukta2212/README.md

 ## About me

-- Senior Enterprise Data Analyst at Shelter Insurance with 4+ years of technical experience in data analytics, predictive modeling ⚙️📊
+- Senior Enterprise Data Analyst with 4+ years of technical experience in data analytics, predictive modeling ⚙️📊

 - Built data governance from scratch, ensuring quality, compliance, and accessibility 📊🔒